alex-delia/COVID-19-Misinformation-Bot/README.md

 run make in the project directory
 ```

+The command line prompt will either give you an error in the scenario that a tweet has already been posted today, in that scenario, please try and test again the next day before 2pm.
+Otherwise, the command line prompt will return to you raw json which will indicate that the Tweet has been posted.

+You can view all live tweets at @CovidFakeNews on Twitter.

 ## Raspberry Pi

 To work on the live code/folders on the pi the credentials are the following: